Antony-Thornton/MS4--Fitness-Subscription-App/README.md

     4. Navigate to the "Network" tab
     5. Check the "Disable Cache" checkbox
     6. Reload your page as normal.
 (With devtools still open)
+* I accidently submitted to the admin panel early.
+It ended up having phone_number with blanke entries
+    * In order to fix i needed to migrate changes and replace the blank with 1.
+    * I then migrated the changes with this
+    * This allowed me to go into the admin (which was erroring before)

 ### Bugs to be fixed